interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/interuss/data_exchange_validation/scd_get_op_data_validation_by_sut.md

 ## Resources
 ### flight_intents
-FlightIntentsResource that provides the following flight intents:
+FlightIntentsResource that provides the following V-shaped flight intents:
-- `non-conflicting` :
+- `non-conflicting` : flight1 and flight2

 ### control_uss
 FlightPlannerResource that will control the data shared for validation testing of sut.